 "I would highly recommend A.J.
 Mahari as life coach especially for those who are non borderline.
 I worked with A.J. over the course of 6 months as I struggled to end my relationship with my BPD girl friend.
 A.J. was compassionate, supportive, and so patient with me.
 I don't think I'd be where I am today without A.J.'s support."

 -- A.J.
-Mahari in her Ebook, "The Legacy of Abandonment in BPD"
+Mahari in her Ebook, "Asperger's Syndrome and Adulthood"

 -- A.J.
-Mahari in her Ebook, "The Other Side of BPD"
+Mahari in her Audio Program, "Finding Hope From The Polarized Negativity of BPD"

 "At the heart of the core wound of abandonment in BPD and its impact are many factors.
 Central among these factors however is the pain of loss.
 The pain of abandonment.
 The loss of authentic self."

 -- A.J.
 Mahari in her Ebook, "Understanding BPD - The Lost Self - The Impact of the Core Wound of Abandonment"